phalpern/WG21-halpern/P0337_del_pmr_alloc_assign.md

     };
 ```

-Now, let's look at the move constructor.
-Even a knowledgeable implementer may
+Now, let's look at the move-assignment operator.
+Even a knowledgeable
-accidentally forget that the allocator should not be moved, and write the code
+implementer may accidentally forget that the allocator should not be moved,
-this way:
+and write the code this way:

 ```Cpp
     // BUGGY IMPLEMENTATION